erikaduan/textbook_notes/README.md

 <br>

 + **Blog posts**
-    + Post about [causal inference methods and the caveats of the multiple linear regression approach](./blog_posts/regression_richard_mcelreath.md) by Richard McElreath
+    + Post about [the pitfalls of multiple linear regression and using Bayesian inference as an alternative](./blog_posts/regression_richard_mcelreath.md) by Richard McElreath
-    + Post about [the misuse of p-values](./blog_posts/p_values_richard_mcelreath.md) by Richard McElreath and linked research articles
+    + Post about [the misuse of p-values in science](./blog_posts/p_values_richard_mcelreath.md) by Richard McElreath and linked research articles

 <p>